-Hi there, and welcome to Zimbabwe’s very first consumer complaints blog.
-I say very first as I’ve seen no evidence of anything close, and I have looked.
+Hi there, and welcome to Zimbabwe’s very first consumer advocacy website.
+We say very first as we’ve seen no evidence of anything close, and we have looked.

-I wanted to create a space where the voice of the customer is heard, not just in some Call Center echo chamber but out here, out loud, where everyone can judge a company’s services not just on their advertising, but on results.
+We wanted to create a space where the voice of the customer is heard, not just in a Call Center echo chamber but out here, out loud, where everyone can judge a company’s services not just on their advertising, but on the results.

-We have long wanted a voice, and although the Consumer Council of Zimbabwe has been available (although largely silent in the past few years), it needs a grassroots movement of disaffected consumers to create a shift in the culture of Zimbabwe.
+We have long wanted a voice, and although the Consumer Council of Zimbabwe has been available (although largely silent in the past few years), it will take a grassroots movement of disaffected consumers to create a shift in the culture of Zimbabwe.

 Tell us your stories, and we’ll see if together we can’t make a difference.